-The 'Rareservoir'
+The Rareservoir

-Relational databases (RDBs) provide a unified, centralised structure for storing, querying and modifying data of multiple underlying types.
+Relational databases (RDBs) provide a unified, centralized structure for storing, querying and modifying data of multiple underlying types.
 In principle, an RDB could provide a convenient foundation for the analysis of genotypes, variants, genes, participants and statistical results, but they cannot accommodate tables of the scale required to store exome or genome-wide genotypes in a moderately sized cohort.
 An RDB can, however, accommodate a sparse representation of genotypes corresponding to rare variants only, which encompass almost all variants having a large effect on rare disease risk.
-We developed an RDB schema, the 'Rareservoir', and build procedure for the analysis of rare diseases, which, by default, stores genotypes corresponding to variants for which all population-specific MAFs are likely to be <0.1%.
+We developed an RDB schema, the Rareservoir, and complementary build procedure for the analysis of rare diseases, which by default, stores genotypes corresponding to variants for which all population-specific MAFs are likely to be < 0.1%.
 This reduces the number of stored genotypes in a large study by about 99% (Extended Data Fig. 1).
-The Rareservoir encodes variants as 64-bit integers ('RSVR IDs', Extended Data Fig. 2), which can represent 99.3% of variants encountered in practice without loss of information.
+The Rareservoir encodes variants as 64-bit integers ('RSVR IDs') (Extended Data Fig. 2), which can represent 99.3% of variants encountered in practice without loss of information.
 RSVR IDs occupy a single column and increase numerically with respect to genomic position, allowing fast location-based queries within a simple database structure.
-To support the build process of a Rareservoir, we developed a complementary software package called 'rsvr' (Extended Data Figs. 2-3).
-The package includes tools to annotate variants with MAF information from control databases (e.g., gnomAD10), pathogenicity scores (e.g. combined annotation dependent depletion (CADD) scores11) and predicted Sequence Ontology (SO)12 consequences with respect to a set of transcripts.
+To support the build process of a Rareservoir, we developed a complementary software package called 'rsvr' (Extended Data Figs. 2 and 3).
+The package includes tools to annotate variants with MAF information from control databases (for example, gnomAD 10), pathogenicity scores (for example, combined annotation-dependent depletion (CADD) scores11) and predicted Sequence Ontology (SO)12 consequences with respect to a set of transcripts.
 We use a 64-bit integer ('CSQ ID') to record the consequences for interacting variant/transcript pairs, where each bit encodes one of the possible consequences, ordered by severity.
 Encoding the consequences in this way is efficient and enables succinct queries that threshold or sort based on severity of impact.
-The Rareservoir also contains a table with genetically derived data for each sample (including ancestry, sex and membership of a maximal set of unrelated participants (MSUP)), and a table of 'case sets' storing the rare disease classes assigned to each participant.
+The Rareservoir also contains a table with genetically derived data for each sample (including ancestry, sex and membership of a maximal set of unrelated participants) and a table of 'case sets' storing the rare disease classes assigned to each participant.

-BeviMed infers 241 known and 19 unknown genetic associations
+BeviMed infers 241 known and 19 unknown genetic associations We built a Rareservoir, 5.5 GB in size, containing 11.9 million rare exonic and splicing single-nucleotide variants (SNVs) and short insertions or deletions (indels) affecting canonical transcripts of protein-coding genes in Ensembl v.104 (ref.
+13) from a merged variant call format file (VCF) containing genotype calls for 77,539 participants, including 29,741 probands, in the Rare Diseases Main Programme of the 100KGP (Data

-We built a Rareservoir, 5.5GB in size, containing 11.9 million rare exonic and splicing single nucleotide variants (SNVs) and short insertions or deletions (indels) affecting canonical transcripts of protein-coding genes in Ensembl v10413 from a merged variant call format file (VCF) containing genotype calls for 77,539 participants, including 29,741 probands, in the Rare Diseases Main Programme of the 100KGP (Data Release Version 13) (Extended Data Fig. 4).
-During enrolment to the 100KGP, expert clinicians used the clinical characteristics of each affected participant to assign them to one or more of 220 Specific Diseases.
-The Specific Diseases are hierarchically arranged into 88 Disease Sub Groups, each of which belongs to one of 20 Disease Groups.
-Whereas the eligibility criteria for many specific diseases aligned to the same or closely related rare diseases, for others such as 'intellectual disability,' the criteria were broader and encompassed diverse genetic aetiologies.
-We generated 269 analytical case sets corresponding to all distinct Specific Diseases and Disease Sub Groups, ranging in size from 5,809 to one proband, and stored them in the Rareservoir (Fig. 1a, Extended Data Figs. 5-6).
-We included these two levels of the phenotyping hierarchy to account for heterogeneity in presentation or diagnosis among cases sharing the same genetic aetiology, with the aim of boosting power to identify statistical genetic associations.
+Release v.13) (Extended Data Fig. 4).
+During enrollment to the 100KGP, expert clinicians used the clinical characteristics of each affected participant to assign them to one or more of 220 'Specific Diseases'.
+The Specific Diseases are hierarchically arranged into 88 'Disease Sub Groups', each of which belongs to 1 of 20 'Disease Groups'.
+Whereas the eligibility criteria for many Specific Diseases aligned to the same or closely related rare diseases, for others such as 'Intellectual disability', the criteria were broader and encompassed diverse genetic etiologies.
+We generated 269 analytical case sets corresponding to all distinct Specific Diseases and Disease Sub Groups, ranging in size from 5,809 to one proband, and stored them in the Rareservoir (Fig. 1a and Extended Data Figs. 5 and 6).
+We included these two levels of the phenotyping hierarchy to account for heterogeneity in presentation or diagnosis among cases sharing the same genetic etiology, with the aim of boosting power to identify statistical genetic associations.